 Regional fishing reports available from the DNR in preparation for opener

-Anglers looking for local information before the Saturday, May 15, fishing opener for walleye, bass, northern pike and trout in lakes can gain local knowledge from regional fishing reports by the Minnesota Department of Natural Resources.
-The regional fishing reports include details about waters throughout each region, and can be found on the DNR website at mndnr.gov/fishing by clicking on “Fishing outlooks by region.”
+Anglers looking for local information before the Saturday, May 14, fishing opener for walleye, bass, northern pike and trout in lakes can gain local knowledge by looking at regional fishing reports from the Minnesota Department of Natural Resources.
+The regional fishing reports include details about waters throughout each region and can be found on the DNR website.

 ‘Catch’ the fun of shore fishing this season

 Want to go fishing but don’t have a boat?
 No problem — the Minnesota Department of Natural Resources has two instructional videos on how to catch fish from shore.
 The videos can be found on the DNR website under “Methods."
 Shore Fishing 101 covers general shore fishing basics and Shore Fishing 102 focuses on river fishing from shore.

 For those fishing in the Twin Cities area, the DNR has a map of accessible piers and shore fishing locations, and lakes stocked with fish at the DNR’s Fishing in the Neighborhood page.
 For fishing locations across the entire state, the DNR has a map of fishing piers and shore fishing locations on the DNR website.